VirusTotal/yara-x/docs/Module Developer's Guide.md

 getting used to its syntax.
 You don't need to become an expert in protobufs for being able to define a YARA module, but some familiarity will certainly help.

-Let's start defining the structure for our `csv` module.
-For that, you must create a `csv.proto` file and put it into the `yara-x/src/modules/protos` directory.
+Let's start defining the structure for our `text` module.
+For that, you must create a `text.proto` file and put it into the `yara-x/src/modules/protos` directory.
 As a starting point we can use the following file:

 ```protobuf